Crossdeck Docs

 CDN script tag — for plain HTML pages

 The UMD bundle exposes window.Crossdeck.Crossdeck for direct use. jsdelivr.net works as a mirror at the same path.
-Pin the version explicitly@latest is convenient for prototyping but ships breaking changes to your customers on every release.
+Pin to the current major (@^1) — it tracks every 1.x release but never a breaking 2.0.
+Avoid @latest, which ships breaking changes to your customers on every release.

 Node.js — for server-side use